gkrm970/Python/language/interviews/fast_api.md

 web applications, allowing them to efficiently manage a large number of one after another connections.

-### What is WebSockets?
+### W
-WebSockets is a protocol that allows two-way communication between two endpoints over a connection.
+WebShat is WebSockets?ockets is a protocol that allows two-way communication between two endpoints over a connection.
 It is commonly used for real-time communication between clients and servers.

 ### What is the synthax for defining a route in fastapi?